mtache/minijavac/README.md

 'ocamlbuild -use-ocamlfind Main.byte -- tests/UnFichierDeTest.java'
 et vous devez ajouter au fichier _tags la librarie en question par exemple :
 true: package(ANSITerminal)

+The Lexer/Parser is incomplete but should be ok for phase2.
+It contains two conflicts:
+- the dangling else problem
+- a conflict between expression and declaration of variable in statements both could be solved at the price of a much more complex grammar...
+Here the behavior of choosing shift should be ok.